+The cockpit shower is located at the starboard helm sink.
 To operate the cockpit shower, the water pressure switch located on the accessory panel must be in the "on" position.
-Open the flap and pull the shower wand from the recessed deck fitting.
-Depress the button on the back of the wand to spray water.
-To reinstall the shower wand gently feed the hose down through the deck and replace the flap on the fitting.
+Pull the shower wand from the deck fitting.
+Depress the lever on the back of the wand to spray water intermittently.
+Pull up on the lever for a continuous flow.
+To reinstall the shower wand, gently feed the hose down through the deck fitting.